Maternity leave

 Yes.
 Staff are legally required to cooperate with their employer with Health and Safety matters and the University has a legal obligation to provide training and risk assessments in hazardous situations (if we know about your pregnancy).

-Once you have informed your line manager of your pregnancy, in line with Environmental Health and Safety Services (EHSS) guidance, you must enrol on the Expectant and New Mothers online training course via EssentialSkillz and complete the accompanying Expectant and New Mothers Risk Assessment.
-You will find the course in the training library (number 12 and 13 in the list).
-You should download the Risk Assessment document, share with your line manager and discuss any concerns/potential risks and agree any required actions.
+Once you have informed your line manager of your pregnancy, in line with Environmental Health and Safety Services (EHSS) guidance, you must enroll on the Expectant and New Mothers online training course and complete the accompanying Expectant and New Mothers Risk Assessment.
+Employees can access the course and risk assessment via EssentialSkillz.
+(Note: The course and assessment are in the training library under the heading "EssentialSkillz": number 12 and 13 in the list).
+You should download the Risk Assessment document, share with your line manager and discuss any concerns/potential risks and agree any required actions/measures.
 Depending on risks identified, the risk assessment may have to be reviewed periodically during your pregnancy to ensure it remains fit for purpose.

 On your return from maternity leave, you must complete this training and risk assessment again.